peterjc/flake8-black/README.rst

 Installation
 ------------

-Python 3.6 or later is required to run ``black``, so that is recommended, but ``black`` can be used on Python code written for older versions of Python.
+Python 3.7 or later is required, but ``black`` can be used on Python code written for older versions of Python.

 You can install ``flake8-black`` using ``pip``, which should install ``flake8`` and ``black`` as well if not already present::